Ip Man: Death and legacy

 Ip died on 2 December 1972, in his unit at 149 Tung Choi Street in Hong Kong, from laryngeal cancer, only seven months before the death of Bruce Lee, his most famous student.
 He was buried at Wo Hop Shek, Hong Kong.

-Ip's notable students include Chu Shong-tin (徐尚田), Lok Yiu, Wong Shun-leung (黃淳樑), Bruce Lee (李小龍), Moy Yat (梅逸), Jiu Wan (招允), Ho Kam Ming, Victor Kan, Lo Man-kam, William Cheung, Ip Ching, Ip Chun and Leung Ting.
+Ip's notable students include Bruce Lee, Leung Sherng (梁相), Moy Yat, Chu Shong-tin, Lok Yiu (駱耀), Wong Shun-leung, Jiu Wan (招允), Ho Kam-ming, Victor Kan, Lo Man-kam, William Cheung, Ip Ching, Ip Chun and Leung Ting.
 Ip wrote a history of Wing Chun.
-Many artifacts of his life are on display in the Ip Man Museum on the Foshan Ancestral Temple grounds.
+Many artefacts of his life are on display in the Ip Man Museum on the Foshan Ancestral Temple grounds.
 Ip Man is portrayed in many films based on his life.

+In 2000, Ip was inducted into the Martial Arts History Museum Hall of Fame.

 Martial arts

 The Wing Chun lineage according to Ip Man.